The annual Medicare open enrollment period starts Oct. 15 and continues through Dec. 7.

 - If you didn’t enroll in a Medicare Part D plan when you were first eligible, you can do so during the general open enrollment, although a late enrollment penalty may apply.

-You can find Medicare plan information and compare plans by at www.Medicare.gov or by calling 1-800-MEDICARE.
+You can find Medicare plan information and compare plans by at www.Medicare.gov.

-On October 12, 2018, the Centers for Medicare & Medicaid Services (CMS) released the 2019 Medicare premiums, deductibles, and coinsurance amounts for the Medicare Part A and Part B programs.
+The Centers for Medicare & Medicaid Services (CMS) Friday released the 2020 premiums, deductibles, and coinsurance amounts for the Medicare Part A and Part B programs.

 Medicare Part B Premiums/Deductibles

 Since 2007, a beneficiary’s Part B monthly premium is based on his or her income.
-These income-related monthly adjustment amounts (IRMAA) affect roughly 5 percent of people with Medicare Part B. The total premiums for high income beneficiaries for 2019 are shown in the following table:
+These income-related monthly adjustment amounts (IRMAA) affect roughly 7 percent of people with Medicare Part B. The 2020 Part B total premiums for high income beneficiaries are shown in the following table:

 Premiums for high-income beneficiaries who are married and lived with their spouse at any time during the taxable year, but file a separate return, are as follows: